 The terminology for London money is confusing.
+When dollar deposits started to trade in London, they

 Regulation Q: history

 This summary of the history of Regulation Q was wrong.
 Not importantly wrong, but nonetheless, wrong.
 The following quotations come from Requiem for Regulation Q: What It Did and Why It Passed Away, February 1986, R. Anton Gilbert of the Federal Reserve Bank of St. Louis.